jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 except at an overall higher or lower pitch.
 Changing the key of a song is called "transposing" it to another key.

-### Major and minor

 Most Western music is in a major or minor key.
 See {% include chapter-link.html slug="major-harmony" %}
-or {% include chapter-link.html slug="minor-harmony" %}
+and {% include chapter-link.html slug="minor-harmony" %}
 for details.

-### Modal

-Rather than being based on major or minor key, some songs are based around a mode.
+Some songs are based around a mode, rather than being based on a major or minor key.
 See {% include chapter-link.html slug="diatonic-modes" %} for details.

 ## Harmonic function